konstructio/kubefirst/docs/kubefirst/github/gitops.md

 ## The Benefits of GitOps

-The benefits of defining your desired state in a declarative way in git is enormous.
+The benefit of defining your desired state in a declarative way in Git is enormous.

-- you get an audit log of every system change and who made it and who approved it
+- An audit log of every system change including who made and who approved the change is available.
-- securing the main branch of the gitops repo makes for very easy security and approval controls for system changes
+- A secure main branch of the GitOps repo makes for very easy security and approval controls for system changes.
-- easy to understand rollbacks (just revert the git commit that caused the problem and you'll be on the last version)
+- Easy to understand rollbacks (just revert the Git commit that caused the problem and you'll be on the last version).
-- declarative state in git significantly reduces the complexity of disaster recovery
+- The declarative state in Git significantly reduces the complexity of disaster recovery.
-- creating new environments is as straight-forward as duplicating directory structures
+- Creating new environments is as straight-forward as duplicating directory structures.
-- having everything declared in the gitops repo means everyone can agree to the source of truth for every version of every app
+- Having everything declared in the GitOps repo means everyone can agree to the source of truth for every version of every app.

 ## See How Rollbacks Work
 <div class="video-wrapper">